Azure/azure-powershell/documentation/testing-docs/test-framework-best-practices.md

 ## Consider using method WithManagementClients if you have special logic for service client

-In most of the scenarios, a service client initialized with all default values is enough for test.
+In most of the scenarios, a service client initialized with all default values is enough.
 If you have to customize the service client object with properties other than the default values, you can consider implementing the delegate method **WithManagementClients** in the TestRunner.
-The object initialized in this method won't be re-populated with the default property values.
+The object initialized in this method won't be re-populated.

 ## After recording all test cases, change the test mode from Record to Playback and execute all tests again

 All test cases run successfully in record mode does not mean they will also succeed in playback mode because it may have something wrong in the recorded json files.
-In addition, in the CI for Azure PowerShell repo, we only run all the tests in playback mode after submitting a new PR.
+In addition, in the CI for Azure PowerShell repo, we only run tests in playback mode after submitting a new PR.
 So running the test cases again in playback mode is a good practice to confirm it would also pass in the CI.